xexlabs/xex-contracts/docs/XEX.md

 11. **Minter Management**: Create a dedicated section for managing multiple minters.
 Use the `mintersOf()` and `minterInfoOf()` functions to display a list of minters and their details.
 Implement batch operations using `minter_claimRank()` and `minter_claimMintReward()`.

 12. **APY Calculator**: Implement an APY calculator that uses the `calculateAPY()` function to show users their potential earnings based on different staking amounts and terms.
+Remember to convert the APY from the 1e18 format to a percentage for display.

 13. **Countdown Timers**: Use the `isMature()` function to create countdown timers for mints and stakes, showing users when they can claim their rewards or withdraw their stakes.